vlgiitr/academic-kickstart/content/wtr/index.md

 </div>
 <br/><br/>

-Hello fellow scholars, VLG is organising **Weekend Talks with reseachers** this weekend.
-A two day culmination of researchers from different fields sharing their work and experience.
-Join us on 26th July.
+**Weekend Talks with researchers** is a two day event where researchers from different fields will share their work and experience.
+Join us on 26 June and 27 June 2021 for the event.

 ### Schedule
 ----